RIPE-NCC/ripe-database-documentation/docs/04.RPSL-Object-Types/02-Descriptions-of-Primary-Objects.md

 ## Description of the FILTER-SET Object

 Below is the object template for the **filter-set** object.
 It lists all possible attributes that are allowed in this object type.
-Required attributes are shown as ‘optional*'.
+Required attributes are shown as ‘mandatory'.

     Attribute Name  Presence   Repeat     Indexed
     filter-set:     mandatory  single     primary/lookup key
-    descr:          mandatory  multiple
+    descr:          optional   multiple
     filter:         optional   single
     mp-filter:      optional   single
     remarks:        optional   multiple